Arabic maqam: Tuning system

-The notes of a maqam are not tuned in equal temperament, meaning that the frequency ratios of successive pitches are not necessarily identical.
+The notes of a maqam are not always tuned in equal temperament, meaning that the frequency ratios of successive pitches are not necessarily identical.
 A maqam also determines other things, such as the tonic (starting note), the ending note, and the dominant note.
 It also determines which notes should be emphasized and which should not.

-Arabic maqams are based on a musical scale of 7 notes that repeats at the octave.
-Some maqams have 2 or more alternative scales (e.g. Rast, Nahawand and Hijaz).
+Arabic maqamat are based on a musical scale of 7 notes that repeats at the octave.
+Some maqamat have 2 or more alternative scales (e.g. Rast, Nahawand and Hijaz).
 Maqam scales in traditional Arabic music are microtonal, not based on a twelve-tone equal-tempered musical tuning system, as is the case in modern Western music.
 Most maqam scales include a perfect fifth or a perfect fourth (or both), and all octaves are perfect.
 The remaining notes in a maqam scale may or may not exactly land on semitones.
 For this reason maqam scales are mostly taught orally, and by extensive listening to the traditional Arabic music repertoire.

 Notation

-Since microtonal intervals are impractical to accurately notate, a simplified musical notation system was adopted in Arabic music at the turn of the 20th century.
-Starting with a chromatic scale, the Arabic scale is divided into 24 equal quarter tones, where a quarter tone equals half a semitone in a 12 tone equal-tempered scale.
-In this notation system all notes in a maqam scale are rounded to the nearest quarter tone.
+Since accurately notating every possible microtonal interval is impractical, a simplified musical notation system was adopted in Arabic music at the turn of the 20th century.
+Starting with a chromatic scale, the octave is divided into 24 equal steps (24 equal temperament), where a quarter tone equals one-half of a semitone in a 12 tone equally-tempered scale.
+In this notation system all notes in a maqam are rounded to the nearest quarter tone.